-The data and tools are still in development so if you have any questions, suggestions or issues, please send us an email at email@example.com.
+The data and tools are still in development so if you have any questions, suggestions or issues, please send us an email to juliom (AT) unizar (DOT) es.

 This project is co-funded by the DARPA REVEAL project and a BBVA Foundation Leonardo grant.

-If you use this dataset please add a reference using this bibtex entry.
+If you use this dataset please add a reference using these bibtex entries.

 Use the text input to filter for the parameters you want, and click on each row to see the download links.
-You can also download all the files here .
+You can also download all the files using the following links:

 A time-resolved sensor in the scene captures the radiance reaching a grid of points on the wall, with part of the scene remaining hidden from its line of sight.
 Using these simulated captures we can test algorithms to reconstruct the hidden geometry.